Countless people seek happiness through wealth, success, even self improvement but are still dissatisfied and

 Unfortunately, it's getting harder to find truth through all the noise - regurgitation of information, half-truths, whole-falses and gaming of search engines.
 Indeed, 99.9% of all information is entertainment at best, false information at worst.

 If we manage to cut through the clutter, we tend to find the following types of recommendations:

 Often those who have achieved outward success continue to feel empty inside (and not the good kind).
 That emptiness is the neglected inner or spiritual life.

 For radical transformation, one must attend fully, not only to the practical but the spiritual realm too.
 My intention is to share what has and continues to work in my life (after years of floundering) and may work for you too.
 Everything I share has been examined, practiced, tried, and proved in my daily life.

 Maybe you shouldn’t.
 I have n qualifications - no diplomas from a prestigious university, no plaques on my wall.
 Nothing I can point to really that designates me as someone you should listen to.

-However, understanding life's mysteries and what it means to be human, in all its forms, has been my life's inspiration.
+However, understanding life's mysteries and what it means to be human, in all its forms, has been my life's inspiration and passion.

 You will find nothing new here.
 In fact, everything I write about you already know.
 If that sounds strange, ask yourself this: how would anything make intuitive sense if you didn't already know it?

 The single most important takeaway from this blog is learning to see clearly for yourself.
 Then you will no longer need this or any other blogs, books, videos, workshops, or pithy quotes.
 Wherever you go, you will have your own living wisdom.

 As Lao Tzu cautioned, “Those who know don’t talk.
 Those who talk don’t know.”
 I'm full of BS like everyone else, hopefully just enough less to be useful.